 The process of making milk kefir is similar to water kefir, except you use milk and a different strain of grains.
 There is going to be a difference between the varieties of yeasts and bacteria present in milk kefir grains versus water kefir grains, so you want to make sure you use the correct ones for each cultured beverage.

-You can use other non-dairy milks, like coconut milk, but I have never done that before, so I can’t attest to how well it works or tastes.
+You can use other non-dairy milk, like coconut milk, but I have never done that before, so I can’t attest to how well it works or tastes.
 For specific information on how to make non-dairy kefir, check out this Coconut Milk Kefir recipe from Divine Health From the Inside Out.

 I make two forms of dairy kefir — milk kefir (using whole milk) and kefired cream (using fresh cream).
 They are both delicious and can be used in similar ways.
 Kefired cream makes amazing ice cream and that is probably my favorite way to consume it.